CommitToAwesome/khoj/README.md

 ```
 ❌ The Reels/Shorts platform
    Why cut: Building a video platform is $10M+ just in CDN/storage costs.
    TikTok spent billions.
 Instagram Reels took years.
-You CANNOT do this
+We CANNOT do this
    as a starting feature.
 Users won't come to a new app for video when
    Instagram exists.
-This kills your MVP before it starts.
+This kills our MVP before it starts.

    What to do instead: Let users LINK their Instagram/YouTube reel.
    You embed it.
 Zero storage cost.
 Smart curation instead of hosting.

 ❌ "Solve overpriced airfare"
-   Why cut: You CANNOT fix airline pricing.
+   Why cut: We CANNOT fix airline pricing.
 This is not an app problem.
    It's a fuel cost + airport tax + government policy problem.
    No app has ever solved this.
 Skyscanner didn't.
 Google Flights didn't.